 Led by Zone Collective (Kirila Cvetkovska and Megan Hoetger) with Biljana Radinoska and design by Karoline Świeżyński .

-Applications are welcomed until Thursday 20 October 12.00 hrs CE(S)T. Participants will be notified by Monday 24 October.
+Applications are welcomed until Friday 28 October 12.00 hrs CE(S)T.

 Interested practitioners and scholars from across disciplines are invited to join Zone Collective for a weekend of character development workshops devised within the Zoning Play Complex, a diverse series of projects (ranging from the theater workshop to printed matter material) undertaken in their long-term research toward A Neighborhood Zoning Play.

 Zone Collective was initiated in 2016 by Kirila Cvetkovska and Megan Hoetger as a space to linger in the uncertainties and discomforts that arise when historiographic conventions, which make and unmake our worlds, come unravelled.
 As a research platform, it makes room for unconventional methodological and narrative approaches to research on cultural production in and historical understandings of geopolitical sites marked by their gray zone ‘border status(es)’.
 A core part of its practice is rooted in printed matter, which Zone Collective approach together with long-term design collaborator Karoline Świeżyński as a critical performative ground for re-configuring archival materials and haptic relations to history.
 Since early 2020 a strand of the work has focused on the recent eruption of project-based calls for solidarity in the cultural sector (accelerated by the pandemic) and the invisibilizing effects these are having on the infrastructural conditions that make solidarity as a praxis (im)possible.
 To make this eruption and its effects tangible, Zone Collective has found itself imagining and co-creating with director/dramaturg Biljana Radinoska in the theater, where thinking is a practice of playing.